-Before going ahead to write your content, take a look at what other web pages have writing on the subject.
+Before writing your content, look at what other web pages have written on the subject.

 Google your search term to see what pages come up for it.
 There is plenty to learn from this process.

 You can discover more keywords on the page to include your content.
 Analyze their backlinks profile.
-Discover the content structures, articles length, monetization tactics, etc.
+Discover the content structures, article length, monetization tactics, etc.

-You need all these information to make your article the best-in-class content.
+You need all this information to make your article the best-in-class content.

 There is no shortcut around this one…

-And one way you can do that is by building high-quality relevant backlinks to your webpages.
-You can either buy (sorry if that’s hurt) or earn links from other webmasters.
+And one way you can do that is by building high-quality, relevant backlinks to your web pages.
+You can buy (sorry if that’s hurt) or earn links from other web admins.

-Since this is a one-way blog project, trying to earn links from other website owners won’t cut it.
+Since this is a one-way blog project, earning links from other website owners won’t cut it.

-You need to find orthodox methods to build links to your money blog in time.
+You must find orthodox methods to build links to your money blog in time.
 And in a way that doesn’t trigger Google’s link penalty.

-There is plenty of link building ideas to take from the two links above.
+There is plenty of link-building ideas to take from the link above.

-Your journey to making money from your event blog really begins.
-If you get it wrong here, every one of your efforts so far will count for nothing.
+Your journey to making money with event blogging begins.
+If you get it wrong here, your efforts will count for nothing.

-The ultimate goal is to earn as much as you can from your efforts starting the event blog.
-But if you don’t know how to sell to your audience, you won’t make much from it.
+The ultimate goal is to make money with event blogging.
+But you won’t make much from selling to your audience if you don’t know how to sell to your audience.

-There are lots of blog monetization methods online suitable for your type of blog project.
-You could monetize the blog with:
+Many blog monetization methods online are suitable for your type of blog project.
+You could monetize the blog with the following: